 Given the mounting financial pressure that comes with the divorce process, it is not uncommon for one or both partners to file for bankruptcy to avoid payment of individual debts, community debts, and other financial obligations they may not be capable of meeting.

 In 2005, the Federal government enacted the Bankruptcy Abuse Prevention and Consumer Act.
 The purpose of this new law was to prevent former spouses from filing for bankruptcy in order to avoid paying child support and/or alimony obligations.
 Under the new law, domestic support obligations such as child support and alimony are considered priority claims that cannot be discharged during bankruptcy.
 Therefore, if your former partner has a child support or alimony obligation to you, it will either be paid in the bankruptcy or survive as a debt to you.

 In addition, under the Bankruptcy Abuse Prevention and Consumer Act, property settlement debts are non-dischargeable in a Chapter 7 bankruptcy.
 However, this type of debt remains dischargeable if your former spouse files for a Chapter 13 bankruptcy.

 California is a community property state.
 In a community property state, property acquired during the marriage is owned by both partners, and debt acquired during the marriage is owned by both partners as well.
 This is true even if your name is not on the debt.
 Therefore, if your former partner files for bankruptcy and does not pay their credit card debt, the lender can seek payment from you.
 This is the case even when your former spouse agrees to pay the debt during divorce settlement negotiations, because lenders do not recognize divorce court orders.

 The experienced lawyers in the Family Law practice division at Beck Law P.C., can help you navigate these issues and ensure that your rights are protected.
-Call our Santa Rosa law office at 707-576-7175 to arrange for a free and confidential consultation.
+Call our Santa Rosa law office at 707-576-7175 to arrange for a confidential consultation.